 - Self-directed study and independent study courses (including Readings in Honors and Undergraduate Research in Honors)

-- Leadership opportunities in the Student Honors Advisory Committee and across campus
+- Leadership opportunities in the Student Honors Advisory Council and across campus

 - Awards for graduating seniors